 Microsoft Dynamics AX and Dynamics NAV are products based on the acquisition of the Danish software company Navision in 2002.

-When Navision started out with their first product in 1984 they decided to serve the market exclusively through resellers.
+When Navision started out with its first product in 1984, it decided to serve the market exclusively through resellers.

-Over the years Navision noticed that adding an option for the resellers to make changes to the product had a much larger impact on sales than adding a functional feature to the basic software product itself.
+Over the years, Navision noticed that adding an option for the resellers to make changes to the product had a much more significant impact on sales than adding a functional feature to the basic software product itself.

-This observation led to the release of two products, Navigator/AL where AL stands for Application Language in 1990 and Concorde XAL where XAL stands for eXtended Application Language in 1991.
+This observation led to the release of two products, Navigator/AL, where AL stands for Application Language in 1990 and Concorde XAL, where XAL stood for eXtended Application Language in 1991.

 Both products enabled the partners to make customizations and to develop additional functionality on top of the standard features provided in the core product.

 Although this move made the products more complicated and the learning curve for new partners steeper, it allowed the partners to add extensions and services for which they should pay no license fee to Navision.

 Navigator/AL and Concorde XAL increased the value that the partner could create with the product.
 Instead of just reselling a standard software product, the reseller could offer customization, extend the functionality, offer professional implementation services and charge the customers for ongoing support.

 Today it is not unusual that a custom solution based on a Microsoft Dynamics product has a 90% value add.

 The extension allowed the partners to differentiate from other resellers and develop vertical solutions making them more attractive to customers.
 Customized solutions create a much tighter relationship between the reseller and the customers making it more difficult for them to switch to another partner.